juanpicado/demo/README.md

 A video streaming demo platform built with Next.js using a custom video player, providing a streaming example following the HLS protocol.

-Check it out to explore all features: https://stream-io.vercel.app/

 ## Frontend
 - React.js
 - Next.js